litepub/litepub/spec/objects.md

 Servers SHOULD treat authorized object fetch requests as deliveries to the authorized peer and record them as a successful delivery.

+#### Description of Object Processing Algorithm

+*This section is non-normative.*

+A possible algorithm for processing objects according to the above defined rules would be:

+1. Verify the object's `id` is unique and not yet stored in the object graph.

+2. Verify that the object's `type` is processable by the LitePub implementation.

+3. Iterate over all properties in the object looking for potential children (any property typed as an `id` or any included child objects).

+4. For each child object, replace the object with an authoritative local copy of the object.
+Fetch new authoritative copies of any missing objects.

+5. For all children, return to step 2 with the child object as the processing context.

+6. If authoritative versions of any children are missing, reject the root object if transitive child objects are not allowed for the root object's `type`.

+7. Apply any required side effects or mutations prescribed by the root object's `type`.

+8. Store the root object in the object graph using it's `id`.